Inland Marine Insurance

-Are you a contractor that uses commercial equipment in the United States looking for liability insurance?
+Are you a contractor that uses commercial equipment looking for liability insurance?
 If so, our insurance team at Contractors Liability® is ready to answer some common questions for you and provide you with a free quote as well.

 What is Inland Marine Insurance?

 This type of insurance covers the loss, theft, or damage to certain goods on any transport vehicle that is not handled by boat – mainly ground and air transportation.
 For those companies who must travel to get to their worksite, like contractors, inland marine insurance is vital.